Hudu-Technologies-Inc/Hudu-Microsoft-Fabric-Sync/README.md

 ### 1-B. Schema Setup

-You can construct as many tables as you'd like, each being either per-company or generalized across companies
+You can construct as many tables as you'd like, each being either per-company or generalized across companies.

-Make a copy of My-Schema.ps1 (or edit directly if you'd like) The definitions for each columns comes down to a 'fetch definition' (how we get the data and what Fabric will expect) and the 'tables definitions' (the order of columns we want in Fabric)
+Make a copy of My-Schema.ps1 (or edit directly)

+The definitions for each columns comes down to a 'fetch definition' (how we get the data and what Fabric will expect) and the 'tables definitions' (the order of columns we want in Fabric).

-you can utilize custom functions to obtain, transform, calculate, anything you want, however you want.
-Each measured item is specifically defined by you!
-Whatever measurements you define is dynamically processed to a new MS Fabric Table
+You can utilize custom functions to obtain, transform, calculate, anything you want, however you want.
+Each measured item is specifically defined by you and completely customizable.
+Whatever measurements you define is dynamically processed to a new MS Fabric Table.

 <img width="296" height="93" alt="image" src="https://github.com/user-attachments/assets/c97a7d49-a0c6-4b02-adb7-3b8bd9f7dc85" />

-There are two parts to schema setup -
+**There are two parts to schema setup -**
-1- Fetch Definitions- this is the upstream data that you'll use and how you'd like to measure/filter it 2- Table Definitions- organize the fields you designed in your 'Fetch' section into different tables.
-Define if you want to measaure certain tables per-company
+1- Fetch Definitions - this is the upstream data that you'll use and how you'd like to measure/filter it.
+2- Table Definitions - organize the fields you designed in your 'Fetch' section into different tables.
+Define if you want to measaure certain tables per-company.

 > Fetch definitions can be reused between tables.
-Suppose you make a fetch definition to count all articles.
-You could then place that fetch definition in one table that counts them per-company and one that counts them across companies.
-It's the same source data, after all-
+Suppose you make a fetch definition to count all articles; you could then place that fetch definition in one table that counts them per-company and one that counts them across companies--since it's the same source data.

-you can sync different schemas/datasets with different tables at different times if you even want to get that granular.
-A timestamp file for each schema that you sync will be placed in project folder for seeing sync-status at-a-glance.
-Each schemafile contains their own credential lookup info, so you can populate different schemafiles to different tenants if you so choose.
+You can sync  schemas/datasets with different tables at different times if you even want to get that granular.
+A timestamp file for each schema that you sync will be placed in a project folder for seeing sync-status at-a-glance.
+Each schemafile contains their own credential lookup info, so you can populate different schemafiles to different tenants if you choose to do so.

 #### Fetch Definition

-You can construct your 'fetch' list to contain all the data you want to fetch from Hudu, with any modifications, filters, etc. These can be done per-company or generally (with the same source data in fetch)
+You can construct your 'fetch' list to contain all the data you want to fetch from Hudu, with any modifications, filters, etc. These can be done per-company or generally (with the same source data in fetch).

 The default schemafile included with this project has some basic metrics and filter examples.
 The sky is the limit, however, and you can insert entire functions or even scripts into your filter definitions.